 Here is how analysis could be condensed.
-A simple square tiled further in four equal squares.
+A simple square tiled in four equal squares.

 - to estimate the current situation of the company or activity, eg. brand position within an observed sales channel

-In one case my client – a CPG company with national brands wanted to establish what are the opportunities for further growth in the supermarket and convenience channel.
-It was the SWOT that paved the way to necessary merchandising practices and smart tactics to improve.
+In one case our client – a CPG company with national brands wanted to establish what are the opportunities for further growth in the supermarket and convenience channel.
+It was the SWOT that paved the way for necessary merchandising practices and smart tactics to improve.

 Sometimes SWOT can also serve to describe complex situations and put the focus on the most important stuff.
-It helped me convince the Managing Director of a top retailer in Slovenia not to put further efforts in promotions of own label (because these efforts were on the level of the competition) but in the reshaping of the own-label lines itself.
+It helped me convince the Managing Director of a top national retailer not to put further efforts in promotions of own label (because these efforts were on the level of the competition) but rather in the reshaping of the own-label lines itself.

-a. you shouldn’t strive to fill all squares equally so that it looks nice (one exemption: if you are preparing an annual report for a huge corporation or government sector)
+a. you shouldn’t strive to fill all squares equally so that it looks nice (one exemption: if you are preparing an annual report for a huge corporation or government sector department)

 b. choice of the factors should reflect the goals: eg. customer in-store behavior links directly to a product development